 d.
-Voting policy
+Stewardship and voting policy

 Capza regularly interacts with the management of companies it invests in.

 This is done throughout the year during ad-hoc meetings, Supervisory Board or Board of Directors meetings, Sustainability dedicated meetings.

 Sustainability issues are discussed at least once a year at Board level based on our ESG annual analysis and action plan.